jc3213/d2mods/README.md

         - Won't replace **Spirit Wolves** and **Grizzly**
         - Base life has been increased
         - Damage has been increased
-        - Defense bonus display has been corrected
+        - Defense display has been corrected
     - `Solar Creeper`
         - Base mana steal increased from 1% to **4%**
         - Gains **+1% Mana Steal** per level